Pedro Kumamoto

-José Pedro Kumamoto Aguilar is a Mexican political activist who in 2015 became the first independent candidate to win a seat in the Congress of Jalisco.
-In 2017, he ran as an independent candidate for Senate of the Republic representing Jalisco, but he was not elected.
+José Pedro Kumamoto Aguilar is a Mexican political activist and politician.
+In 2015, he became the first independent candidate to win a seat in the Congress of Jalisco.
+In 2017, he ran as an independent candidate for Senate of the Republic representing Jalisco, but was not elected in the 2018 election.

 Early life and education

 Kumamoto's paternal great-grandfather was a Japanese immigrant who settled in Chiapas and married an indigenous Tzotzil woman.
 Kumamoto holds a bachelor's degree in Cultural administration from the ITESO.

+Political career

+In the 2015 election, he became the first independent elected to the Congress of Jalisco.
+He ran for Senate in the 2018 general election and received 762,000 votes, but lost the election.

+He founded a new party, Futuro, in 2019.
+In an interview, he described the party's ideology as being supportive of social democracy, environmentalism, and gender equality.

+In 2020, he unsuccessfully ran for mayor of Zapopan, Jalisco.
+He later became a city councilor in Zapopan.
+In 2024, he once again ran for mayor of Zapopan, having sought an alliance with Morena.
+He received criticism for seeking an alliance with Morena given his past criticism of the party.
+He ultimately came in second place in the mayoral election.